Find friends in a strange city

 Our tip: We have collected routes near the Staytoo houses.

-Pub crawls, orientation events, campus tours: Use university events whenever you can to make friends in a new city.
-Especially at the beginning of the semester, universities offer such events so that fellow students can get to know the lecturers and each other.
-You can find the events offered on the website of your university or university of applied sciences.
+Pub crawls, introductory events, campus tours: Use university events whenever possible to make friends in a new city.
+Especially at the start of the semester, universities offer events such as Freshers’ Week so that fellow students and lecturers can get to know each other.
+You can find the events on offer on the website of your university or university of applied sciences.

-Staytoo is home to many exciting people just like you.
+Many exciting people like you live at Staytoo.
 It’s worth getting to know them.
 For example, how about inviting your neighbor over for a cup of tea or to cook together?
-Great friendships have also been formed during board game evenings or joint walks.
+Great friendships have also been formed during board game evenings or walks together.

 Exciting events can be found in every city, for example neighborhood festivals, concerts, exhibitions or theater performances.
-It may feel strange to go to an event alone, but once you’re there, you’ll find that it’s fun, too.
-The important thing is to get involved and stay open and relaxed.
-That way, you have the best chance of striking up conversations with others.
+It may feel strange to go to an event alone, but once you’re there, you’ll realize that it’s fun too.
+The important thing is that you get involved and remain open and relaxed.
+This will give you the best chance of striking up conversations with others.

-If you’re new to a city, know that others feel the same way.
+If you are new to a foreign city, know that others feel the same way.
 Every newcomer is happy to have opportunities to get to know each other.
-A great opportunity is when you create those opportunities, whether it’s through a picnic, a movie night, or a group get-to-know-you walk.
+It’s a great opportunity if you create these opportunities yourself, be it through a picnic, a movie night or a group walk to get to know each other.

-For the movie night I mentioned, which you can call out as an event in a local Facebook group, you’ll need technical equipment like a projector, laptop, etc., as well as chairs.
-Everyone can bring something, so there is also a joint planning, about which you already exchange online.
-In addition, as an organizer of your own events, you will learn important soft skills such as how to launch and successfully manage a project.
+For the aforementioned movie night, which you can post as an event call in an Insta story, you will need technical equipment such as a projector, laptop etc. as well as chairs.
+Everyone can bring something, so there is also a joint planning process that you can discuss online.
+As the organizer of your own events, you will also learn important soft skills such as how to set up and successfully manage a project.

-You sang in the choir or like to play volleyball?
+Have you sung in a choir or enjoy playing volleyball?
 Time to join a club!
-There are usually taster sessions where you can check whether you feel comfortable with the people, the facilities, etc. A common hobby connects people, so you will quickly find a connection this way.
+There are usually taster sessions where you can check whether you feel comfortable with the people, the facilities, etc. A shared hobby brings people together, so you’ll quickly make friends this way.

 Yes, we all know Tinder.
 But it doesn’t always have to be dating: there are also apps that help you find friends in a new city.
 The most popular are: